 Yesterday’s Garlands and Yesterday’s Kisses

-Evening length performance – nostalgia coupled with absurdity – emotional gestures combined and exaggerated revealing insanity of personal emotional gestures.
-Yesterday’s Garlands and Yesterday’s Kisses (18 min of a 45 minute dance), created and performed November 1, 1974 by Maida Withers Dance Construction Company, and staged again in Dorothy Betts Marvin Theatre June 3, 1975 as part of the three-week GW Summer Dance Workshop performance.
+(1974) Original Version: November 1 Evening length performance – nostalgia for the past, coupled with absurdity – emotional gestures combined and exaggerated revealing insanity of personal emotional gestures.
+Yesterday’s Garlands and Yesterday’s Kisses (18 min of a 45 minute dance) in 1974 and staged again in Dorothy Betts Marvin Theatre June 3, 1975 as part of the three-week GW Summer Dance Workshop performance (some change in cast).

-The original music is by John Driscoll playing miniature musical sound objects visible to the audience.
-Dee Kohanna performed extreme jazz vocal improvisations on stage and also in an orange wooden office chair hung above the stage (no legs on the chair, painted orange, and hanging high above performer on stage with 3 ropes making a triangle tied to the stage pipes.
+The original music created and performed by John Driscoll playing miniature musical sound objects visible to the audience.
+Maida always insisted the musician be seen by the audience as a performer, just like the dancers.
+For music, John had a table of various objects including children’s toys and sound making children’s objects (whistle, etc).
+Dee Kohanna performed extreme jazz vocal improvisations on stage and also seated in an orange wooden office chair hung above the stage (no legs on the chair, painted orange, and hanging high above performer on stage with 3 ropes making a triangle tied to the stage pipes).

 1974 Original Version: Dorothy Betts Marvin Theater